gustavengstrom/GCPflaskapp/GCP.md

 # Cloud build notes

-In the Cloud Build Console we need to create a build trigger
+In the Cloud Build Console we first need to create a build trigger

 Notes:
 https://medium.com/google-cloud/connect-to-compute-engine-using-ssh-keys-and-cloud-build-319fa517456